|

 in which it fell short of your original goals?

-It was fun to write.
+It was fun

+to write.
 Having fun is seriously under-rated, you know.

-How did
+How did your

-didn't expect would happen?
+expect would happen?

-I had been reading James
+I had been

-Howard Kunstler's Geography of Nowhere, a brilliant rant
+reading James Howard Kunstler's Geography of Nowhere,

-junked cities, and ravaged countryside" that so much of
+of cartoon architecture, junked cities, and ravaged countryside"

-the U.S. has become.
+that so much of the U.S. has become.
 (And Mexico, I would add.)
-And I was thinking

-about how I live in an older Mexico City neighborhood where houses
+And I was thinking about how I live in an older Mexico City neighborhood

-now?
+walk for me now?
 And why do I prefer this to living in a automobile-oriented

 suburb?
 So I went for a walk my typical walk, one I've